LispCookbook/cl-cookbook/databases.md

 ### Migrations

-We can run database migrations manually, as shown below, and we can automatically run migrations after a change to the model definitions.
-To do that, set `mito:*auto-migration-mode*` to `t`.
+We can run database migrations manually, as shown below, or we can automatically run migrations after a change to the model definitions.
+To enable automatic migrations, set `mito:*auto-migration-mode*` to `t`.

 The first step is to create the tables, if needed: